Geography of Haiti: Islands

 Haiti also has several lakes.
 The largest lake in Haiti, and the second largest lake of the island of Hispaniola and the West Indies, is Lake Azuei.
 It is located in the Cul-de-Sac Depression with an area of 170 km2.
 It is a saline lake with a higher concentration of salt than the sea water and harbors numerous fauna such as American crocodiles and American flamingos.

-Lake Péligre is an artificial lake created by the construction of the Peligre Hydroelectric Dam.
+Lake Péligre is an artificial lake created by the construction of the Péligre Hydroelectric Dam.

 Trou Caïman is a saltwater lake with a total area of 16.2 km2.
 Lake Miragoâne is one of the largest natural freshwater lakes in the Caribbean, with an area of 25 km2.